 From my point of reference, the funeral urn shown in the Ace of Cups is a good representation of the libation cup filled with cool water dedicated to one’s ancestral dead that opens all ceremonies in my tradition.
 All of the dead are thirsty, all of the dead drink.
 I wouldn’t hesitate to implore the power of “other” dead Spirits, unrelated to my bloodline with “fire water.”
 Isn’t that what Magick is for?

 In terms of art, style and theme I absolutely love this deck, and would recommend it for necromancers, dark artists, and deep psyche explorers.
 It would be an excellent reading deck for a Tarotist who has achieved some degree of comfort in the darker levels of their own psyche.

 I give this deck four full and one half moons.

 ©2008.
 Djenra Windwalker.

-Similar Decks to Bohemian Gothic TarotTheme: Dark & Gothic, Vampire
+Similar Decks to Bohemian Gothic TarotTheme: Dark & Gothic, Shadow Work, Vampire

 Creator: Baroque Bohemian Cats' Tarot, Fairytale Tarot, Fantastic Menagerie Tarot, Tarot of Prague, Victorian Flower Oracle, Victorian Romantic Tarot by Karen Mahony Baroque Bohemian Cats' Tarot, Fairytale Tarot, Fantastic Menagerie Tarot, Tarot of Prague, Victorian Flower Oracle, Victorian Romantic Tarot by Alex Ukolov